aws-samples/aws-lambda-container-inference-pytorch/README.md

 ### Install Docker and SAM

-Check if docker is installed and SAM:
+Check if docker and SAM are installed:

 ```
 docker --version